Social Media

 Nano influencers tend to be very vocal about the items and brands they like, and their fans appreciate their genuine suggestions.

-If you have a restricted marketing budget and want to get started with influencer marketing, nano influencers are the most cost-effective option.
+If you have a restricted marketing budget and want to get started with influencer marketing, nano influencers are the most cost-effective types of influencers.

 Nano influencers are also a great option for small-mid-sized businesses who want to test their products and services with a new market.